survivejs/react-book/manuscript/06_react_and_flux.md

 In the current solution persistency logic is decoupled with `App`.
 Given it would be nice to reuse it elsewhere, we can extract it to a higher order component.
 Let's do that next.

-## Extracting Persistency Logic into a Higher Order Component
+## Extracting Higher Order Components

 There are a couple of places in `App` we would like to clean up.
 I've adjusted the code as follows: